MaanavS16/MaanavS16/README.md

 ## 🔭 I’m currently working on ...
 * Improving my skills in Algorithms, Data Structures, and Software Engineering
 * Practicing C/C++ for a deeper understanding of computer organization
-* Learning about how to combine control theory and CS (https://tarheels.live/pips/)
+* Learning how to combine control theory and CS (https://tarheels.live/pips/)

 ## &#x1f4c8; GitHub Stats